hirokazutei/PicPixBot/README.md

 ## What is it?

-His Twitter is @PicPixBot, you can tweet a picture at him, tell him the parameters and he will turn that picture into a pixel art.
+His Twitter is @PicPixBot hosted on Amazon EC2.
+You can tweet a picture at him, tell him the parameters and he will turn that picture into a pixel art.
 Instructions are on his pinned tweet.

+## How does it work?
 Using node.js, the program uses the stream function to be activated when someone tweet @ the bot.
 If the tweet comes with an image, that image is saved, processed by [Processing](https://processing.org/), and tweeted with a mention to the original user.
 If the specified parameters are written wrong or blank, the bot will set random parameters.

 #### Parameters